 Metabolic diversification of neurotransmitter structure and function

 Neurotransmitters, including serotonin, dopamines, and GABA are small molecules that regulate a wide range of physiology, including central nervous system control of energy homeostasis.
 While the biosynthesis of these neurotransmitters is well characterized, their metabolic fates remain more mysterious.
-For instance, nearly all neurotransmitters have been reported to be derivatized by N-fatty acylation.
-These "N-lipo" neurotransmitters have been detected in endogenous tissues yet their biochemical and physiologic functions remain unknown.
+For instance, nearly all neurotransmitters have been reported to be derivatized by N-acylation.
+These "N-acyl" neurotransmitters have been detected in endogenous tissues yet their biochemical and physiologic functions remain unknown.
 To understand the in vivo actions of neurotransmitter derivatives, we hope use a biochemical approach to purify new enzymes that degrade these amidated metabolites.
 Ultimately, we wish to understand the biochemistry and physiology of mice lacking such enzymes.

 Proteins required for chemical uncoupling

 A class of small molecules called "chemical uncouplers" can promote proton leak in mitochondria and cause increases in respiration.
 Examples of chemical uncouplers include synthetic compounds (e.g., FCCP) as well as those that are endogenous consituents of mammalian tissues (e.g., N-acyl amino acids).
 However, precisely how these compounds promote a proton leak activity is unknown.
 Using genome-wide screening approaches, we hope to find proteins that mediate the action of chemical uncouplers.
 Such proteins may represent novel lipid receptors that participate in bioenergetics and mitochondrial function more generally.